Trump’s interviews with friendly hosts can go awry even when they throw him a lifeline

 Trump has also sat down for adversarial interviews, including with “Fox News Sunday” host Chris Wallace, and his aides note that he answers far more questions from the press than Biden, who rarely speaks to reporters.

-Monday night’s interview with was filmed at the White House earlier in the day, and a second segment is expected to air on Fox News Tuesday night.
+Monday night’s interview was filmed at the White House earlier in the day, and a second segment is expected to air on Fox News Tuesday night.
 Ingraham is a somewhat regular visitor to the Oval Office, aides said, and has pushed the president to support the anti-malarial drug hydroxychloroquine to treat covid-19 and has repeatedly argued against lockdowns to mitigate the pandemic.

-While explaining police officers who behave poorly, Trump said that most were well behaved but likened some who “choke” when having to make split-second life or death decisions.
+Asked about misconduct from police officers, Trump said that most were well behaved but likened some who “choke” when having to make split-second life or death decisions.

 “Just like in a golf tournament, they miss a three foot putt,” Trump said.